 - Cut the floral foam to fit the shape of your tray.

-- Once the floral foam is properly adjusted into the tray, set the foam into water for about five minutes, so that the foam is completely saturated.
-If your floral foam has holes, which is actually preferred, you will want to place the foam into the water with the holes side down.
+- Set the cut piece of foam in water for about five minutes, until it is completely saturated.
+If your floral foam has holes, which is actually preferred, place the foam in the water holes side down.
 The trick is to let the foam sink to the bottom, to allow it to absorb the most water possible.

 - Place the soaked foam snugly into your floral tray.

-Once we feel happy with our mixture of greens, we then added the pine cones and millimeter balls.
-In order for the pine cones and millimeter balls to stand out in the arrangement, we placed them on sticks by securing them with wire.
-In order to do this, wrap the wire around the pine cone and then wrap the same wire around a stick, until the pine cone is secure.
-Use the same approach with the millimeter balls.
-We created 6 pine cones on sticks, and 6 millimeter ball clusters on sticks.
-Add the pine cones and millimeter balls on sticks into the arrangement, and make sure you spread them out to get an even balance!
+- Next, add the pine cones and millimeter balls.
+So these elements can stand out in the arrangement, place them on sticks, securing them with wire.
+Do this by wrapping the wire around the pine cone and then wrapping the same wire around a stick, until the pine cone is secure.
+Then, do the same with the millimeter balls.
+(In all, we created six pine cones and six millimeter ball clusters on sticks.)
+Add the pine cones and millimeter balls on sticks to the arrangement, making sure you spread them out to achieve a good balance.

-Add the most delicate part of the floral centerpiece: the red and white flowers!
-You can add the flowers in whatever order you prefer.
-We started with the white cushion pom poms, and then added red mini carnations, and made sure that we created a nice balance of red and white alongside the greens for an extra festive look.
+- Now it’s time to add the flowers.
+Do this in whatever order you prefer.
+We started with the white cushion pom poms and then added red mini carnations, making sure to create a nice balance of red and white alongside the greens for an extra festive look.

-Now that you’ve added all the pieces, it’s time to inspect your centerpiece for any “bald” spots, or spots that are lacking.
-Add your leftover greens, flowers, or decorations as you see fit to fill these empty areas to create the fullest centerpiece possible.
+- Inspect your centerpiece for any “bald” spots or areas that are lacking.
+Add your leftover greens, flowers, or decorations as you see fit to fill these empty spaces and create the fullest centerpiece possible.